johnpuddephatt/stgeorges/_learning/cscs-card.md

 equipment:
 - Pen and Paper
 information:
-- ID and proof of benefits will be required.
+- Photo ID and proof of benefits will be required.
 council: false

 ---